ktappdev/diagnostic-comments.nvim/README.md

 # Diagnostic Comments for Neovim

-A lightweight Neovim plugin that enhances code diagnostics by displaying them as comments.
+A lightweight Neovim plugin that enhances code diagnostics by displaying them as comments above the current line.

 ## Features

-- Display diagnostic messages as comments above the corresponding line or inline
+- Display diagnostic messages as comments on the current line
 - Toggle diagnostic comments on/off with a customizable keymap
 - Configurable comment style (above or inline)
-- Non-intrusive: uses virtual text to avoid modifying the actual buffer content
+- Option to use virtual text or actual comments
+- Focus on the current line for improved performance and usability

+- I originally wrote this plugin to make my workflow with llm.nvim smoother, Yes I am truely lazy.

 ## Installation